come880412/Eigenfaces/README.md

 # Eigenfaces
+- This is the course of NTU 2021fall DLCV hw0
+# My method
-I use Singular value decompsition(SVD) to find the most important eigenvectors.And use them to reconstruct the face image\
+- First, I use Singular Value Decompsition(SVD) to find the most important eigenvectors and deploy them to reconstruct the face images\
-In the end, I use K_nearest_neibor(KNN) to do face recognition.
+- After that, I use K_Nearest_Neighbor(KNN) algorithm to do face recognition.